MinecraftCommands/commanders-handbook/docs/_drafts/random-number-generation-with-uuids.md

 And we've got a freshly-generated random number ready to go.
 Keep in mind the results fall in the range `-2147483648..2147483647` and this is the part where you do modulo.

-Be aware that Minecraft 1.13.1 altered the way various scoreboard operations work with negative numbers, meaning results may not be consistent even within the same major version. [^2]
+Be aware that Minecraft 1.13.1 [altered various scoreboard operations](https://bugs.mojang.com/browse/MC-135431), meaning results may not be consistent even within the same major version.

 ### `UUIDMost` vs `UUIDLeast`
-Just by spamming some commands you might notice that `UUIDMost` seems more random than `UUIDLeast`. [^3]
+Just by [spamming some commands](https://i.imgur.com/iuzMGJQ.png) you might notice that `UUIDMost` seems more random than `UUIDLeast`.

 It turns out this holds up on a technical level, too.
-Under the hood `UUIDMost` gives us 32 bits of full random goodness, whereas `UUIDLeast` comes in short at a measly `30`.
+Under the hood `UUIDMost` gives us 32 bits of full random goodness, whereas `UUIDLeast` comes in short at a measly 30.
 The reason for this is twofold:

 1. The most-significant half (`UUIDMost`) of a random-type UUID contains 60 bits of entropy, where bits 49 through 52 define a static `version` field.
 The least-significant half (`UUIDLeast`) contains 62 bits of entropy, but this time bits 0 and 1 define a static `variant` field.
-The remaining 122 bits are set "to randomly (or pseudo-randomly) chosen values." [^5]
+The remaining 122 bits are set "to randomly (or pseudo-randomly) chosen values." [^3]
 2. We can only access the 32 most-signifcant bits of a long due to scoreboard scaling.
 With `UUIDMost` we're left with 32 bits of entropy for the taking, but `UUIDLeast` leaves its 2 most-significant bits to be desired.

 You might also notice that `UUIDLeast` is always negative, which is exactly what happened to those 2 bits.
 This is due to the way UUIDs record their format, wherein the `variant` field "contains a value which identifies the layout of the UUID" [^1] and hence remains static for every UUID of the same format.
-Moreover, the `variant` consists of "a variable number of the most significant bits of octet 8 of the UUID" [^5] i.e. the most-significant bits of `UUIDLeast`.
+Moreover, the `variant` consists of "a variable number of the most significant bits of octet 8 of the UUID" [^3] i.e. the most-significant bits of `UUIDLeast`.
 Suffice it to say that the `variant` is solely responsible for determining the sign of every `UUIDLeast` we see.

 ## Questions and criticisms
 ### How do you seed this thing?